How many blog posts about email subject lines have you read? 20, 50, 100? They’re a pretty standard topic on just about any email marketing blog.

 Oh and did you know that emails that contain a preheader get on average 18% higher open rates?

 You have a nice opportunity to get ahead of the crowd here.
 After reading this, you’ll be armed with the facts about preheaders, and you will know a few tricks to crush your competition.
+As for mistakes to avoid in your preheaders, we’ve got another article on this, here.

 Sound good?
 Let’s roll.

-How to craft effective preheader text:
+How to craft effective email preheader text

 - Think of the preheader like the subtitle of an article, with your subject line being the title.